webpack/webpack.js.org/src/content/concepts/under-the-hood.md

 By using each other, the modules form a graph (`ModuleGraph`).

-Usually, modules don't exist by themselves and combine into chunks.
+During the bundling process, modules are combined into chunks.
 Chunks combine into chunk groups and form a graph (`ChunkGraph`) interconnected through modules.
 When you describe an entry point - under the hood, you create a chunk group with one chunk.